Disentangling Atmospheric Compositions of K2-18 b with Next Generation Facilities: RESULTS

-In the case of a secondary atmosphere with water present only as a trace gas, the ratio N$_2$/H$_2$ is retrieved correctly.
+In the case of a secondary atmosphere with water present only as a trace gas (Scenario 2), the ratio N$_2$/H$_2$ is retrieved correctly.
 By contrast, the retrievals provide only an upper limit for the N$_2$ abundance in the 2 other scenarios, i.e. secondary atmosphere with mainly H$_2$O and primary cloudy atmosphere.

-20 combined JWST observations offer very accurate and precise posterior distributions, allowing for an unambiguous characterisation of the atmospheric main gases in K2-18\,b, the atmospheric temperature and cloud parameters.
+20 combined JWST transits offer very accurate and precise posterior distributions, allowing for an unambiguous characterisation of the atmospheric main gases in K2-18\,b, the atmospheric temperature and cloud parameters.

-Finally, we simulated the cases of an atmosphere with a 10 bar, 1 bar and 0.7 bar pressures and we plot the corresponding spectra in Figure \ref{fig:spect_pressure}.
-This test is important to determine the potential existence of a liquid or a solid surface, and therefore to constrain the nature of the planet.
-We ran again the retrieval simulations from \cite{Tsiaras_k2-18}, which did not assume such surface to exist, using different surface pressures.
-We found that all 3 surface pressures would still be compatible with the observed WFC3 spectrum and confirm that current observations cannot determine conclusively the nature of the planet.
-We repeated the experiment for JWST simulated data and show the forward models for the heavy water solution 1 in Figure \ref{fig:spect_pressure_JWST}.
+Finally, we assess whether the surface pressure of K2-18\,b, if it exist, can be obtained from observations.
+From mass-radius considerations only, the presence and conditions at an hypothetical solid surface are unconstrained \cite{Tsiaras_k2-18,madhu_k218}.
+We simulated the cases of an atmosphere with a 10 bar, 1 bar and 0.7 bar surface pressures by varying the maximum pressure of our atmosphere grid.
+We plot the corresponding spectra in Figure \ref{fig:spect_pressure}.
+This test is important because determining the conditions at the surface is crucial to assess the potential existence of liquid or solid layers, and therefore to constrain the nature of the planet.
+We ran again the retrieval simulations from \cite{Tsiaras_k2-18} using different surface pressures.
+In the original study, the grid extended up to 10bar.
+We find that all 3 surface pressures give the same results and would still be compatible with the observed WFC3 spectrum (see Figure \ref{fig:spect_pressure}) and confirm that current observations cannot determine conclusively the nature of the planet.
+We repeated the experiment for JWST simulated data and show three forward models, one for each surface pressure, for the heavy water solution 1 in Figure \ref{fig:spect_pressure_JWST}.

 Figure \ref{fig:spect_pressure_JWST} shows how for the same planet, the surface pressure influences the observed spectrum.
 While the observed spectra are different, the changes appear across the entire wavelength range, meaning that they should be very similar to changes in planet radius or cloud pressure.
-To investigate these degeneracies, we perform two retrievals for the cases with surface pressures of 10 bar and 0.7 bar and attempt to recover information regarding the surface pressure.
+To investigate these degeneracies, we perform two retrievals for the cases with surface pressures of 10 bar and 0.7 bar and attempt to directly recover the pressure at the surface of our model (P$_{surf}$).
 We set the uniform priors for the retrieved surface pressure from 50 bar to 0.001 bar.
 The posterior distributions of these two retrievals is presented in Figure \ref{fig:post_JWST_press}.